szabgab/Perl-Maven/README.md

 Theoretically this code should be usable to run other sites as well, but there are two main issues:

-1) Probabaly there are number of assumptions specific to the Perl-Maven site.
+1) Probably there are number of assumptions specific to the Perl-Maven site.
    (These should be cleaned up, so if you encounter them, open a ticket)

 2) The application is in flux.
 I might make some major changes to the file format